zeograd/gcodeutils/docs/gcode_tempcal.rst

 **gcode_tempcal** comes with a suitable cuboid model and a script to perform this temperature alteration in the gcode produced by your slicer to get you ready to print in a shorter time.

+You may also want to use a tower with vertical holes like this one : http://www.thingiverse.com/thing:826019 so that you'll both see perimeter appearance and bridge quality depending on the temperature.

 Usage
 .....